yeze322/botframework-sdk/.github/ISSUE_TEMPLATE/bot-framework-feature-request.md

 ---
-name: Create new Bot Builder DCR
+name: Feature Request
-about: Create a new Bot Builder design change request to track changes to the Bot Builder architecture.
+about: Create a new Bot Framework feature request.
+title: ""
+labels: "needs-triage, feature-request"
+assignees: ""
 ---

 ## This is not for asking questions or filing bugs